-The occasion needed the man, and when it was announced that Col. Fisher was persuaded to take the Commissionership, satisfaction among the friends of the patent system was universal and heartfelt.
+The occasion needed the man, and when it was announced that Col. Samuel Sparks Fisher was persuaded to take the Commissionership, satisfaction among the friends of the patent system was universal and heartfelt.
 His administration of the Patent Office marked a turning point in its history.
 He was instrumental in obtaining remedial legislation and instituting reforms in the processes and conduct of the Office that were not only essential to correct manifest abuses that had been gradually acquired, but which placed it upon a higher plane of usefulness and efficiency than it had ever attained before.

 Samuel Sparks Fisher was born April 11, 1832, in southern Michigan in what was then a frontier region.
 Most of his early life was spent in New York, Philadelphia, and vicinity.
-His father, Dr. James C. Fisher, was for some years professor of chemistry in the University of New York, and was afterward associated with Prof. Morse in his electro-magnetic experiments.
+His father, Dr. James C. Fisher was for some years professor of chemistry in the University of New York and was afterward associated with Professor Morse in his electro-magnetic experiments.
 The boy, Samuel, was a precocious child and advanced in learning rapidly, reading a primer at the age of two, and the Bible fluently at the age of four.
 Much to his advantage was the close association with his learned, cultivated, and sympathetic father, who imparted to him a wealth of literary and scientific knowledge.
 The child was much in his father's laboratory, and early developed a taste for chemistry and mechanics, and acquired a familiarity with them, which he afterward carried with conspicuous advantage into his profession.

 Young Fisher completed his education in Philadelphia, graduating from high school with honors, and then immediately secured a high school teaching position, at the same time studying law in the office of the Hon.
 Francis Wharton.
 Thence he went in 1854 to Cincinnati, where he finished his law studies at the office of Taft, Keys & Perry.
 In 1856 he married a cousin and then settled in that city to assume his life work.